 "I know."
 He was ignoring her blows, was pulling her to him.
 He was just...holding her.
 "I am sorry that you lost him."
 His hands moved down her back, the motion nothing so much as pure comfort.
 "I am sorry, Christine."

 She wanted to pull away, but she was falling apart, breaking apart, shattering in his arms.
-She could not move, could not do anything except weep, and she was not sure if she was weeping for Will or Roger or even for Spock.
+She could not move, could not do anything except weep, and she wasn't sure if she was weeping for Will or Roger or even for Spock.

 Or maybe just for herself.

 She lifted her head, tried to see him, but her hair was in her face, and there were tears making it hard to see.
 He moved her hair away, but he couldn't clear her vision.
-She felt something touch down on her cheek, realized he had kissed her and started to cry even harder.
+She felt something touch down on her cheek, realized he'd kissed her, and started to cry even harder.

 His lips touched down again and again, on cheeks, brows, ears, nose, eyelids, and then finally on her lips.
 She was too surprised to react, and at the same time she felt a certain inevitability to having his lips press down on hers that way.